Financial Directive

 5.5.
 Financial statements

-The financial statements shall be signed by the Board of Directors and the Managing Director.
+The financial statements shall be signed by the Board and the CEO.

 The Governing Board and the Executive Director are responsible for ensuring that the annual accounts and the report on the activities of the Foundation together give a true and fair view of the results of its operations and its financial position.